80 Reasons Why I Love Classic Films (Part I)

 4. Douglas Fairbanks Jr. impersonating John Barrymore, John Gilbert and his own father in Our Modern Maidens (1929).
 He does a pretty good job, too.

 5. Gary Cooper and Marlene Dietrich's little wave at the end of Morocco (1930).
 It's such a simple scene, but it says so much.
+Sometimes you don't need words to say what you want to say.

 6. Chester Morris and Norma Shearer's reunion at the end of The Divorcee (1930).
 I don't know why I like this pairing so much.
 I just do.

 7. James Cagney saying «honey» throughout Blonde Crazy (1931).
 He says it like «huuuh-nay».
-It's just the cutest thing ever.
+It's just about the cutest thing ever.

 8. Jean Harlow and Marie Dressler's conversation at the end of Dinner at Eight (1933).
 Apparently, machinery is going to take the place of every profession.
+A guy said it in a book.

 9. Clark Gable's lessons in hitchhiking in It Happened One Night (1934).
 According to the man himself, «It's all in that old thumb, see.»